vaarshha/Satellite-Image-Acquisition/README.md

 # Satellite-Image-Acquisition
-Acquisition of satellite images from google maps.
+A compilation of scripts for the acquisition of satellite images from google maps.
+Also features segmentation of roads of water bodies.